seattleio/seattleio.github.com/_posts/2013-08-14-assumptions.md

 sidebar: true
 published: true
 author: Seth Vincent
-description: "Outlined here are assumptions about publishing that we will put to the test throughout the development of seattle.io.
-We'll refine these assumptions into guiding principles for a sustainable business model for publishing across diverse platforms."
+description: "Outlined here are assumptions about publishing news and news business models that we will put to the test throughout the development of seattle.io."
 ---

 seattle.io has a somewhat different approach to publishing than traditional media.